kpavel/elliot-openwhisk-local/README.md

 ***WORK IN PROGRESS*** - DO NOT use this node except for experimentation.

+***NOTE:*** this fork is **deprecated**, and will be removed soon.
+Please, refer to [https://github.com/kpavel/openwhisk-light](https://github.com/kpavel/openwhisk-light) instead (which provides similar functionality in conjunction with an unmodified version of node-red-node-openwhisk).

 A set of Node-RED nodes for interacting with Apache OpenWhisk (such as [IBM Bluemix OpenWhisk](https://console.ng.bluemix.net/openwhisk)).

 Includes a 'local' mode, where Node-RED is using a local Docker API to provision and manage local instances of OpenWhisk action containers (retrieved from a remote OpenWhisk service on demand).